 If you rent your house from a private landlord in Gateshead, the council's role is to make sure that the house is of a decent standard - that it is fit, safe and comfortable.

-Find out about the general help, advice and support about your tenancy
+Help, advice and support about your tenancy.

 You can enquire about private tenancies at most estate agents and the local press often advertise private property for rent.